FireML-Dev/MessageLib/README.md

 }

 dependencies {
     compileOnly("uk.firedev:MessageLib:1.0.8") // This may not be the latest version.
-Check the latest version in the gradle.properties file.
 }
 ```